4v4t4r/testmill/doc/appendices.rst

 image     string  The name of an image in the library.
-                  Must be provided in case this application does *not* derive from a blueprint. tasks     list    List of tasks.
+                  Must be provided in case this application does *not* derive from a blueprint. memory    int     The amount of RAM allocated to the VM, specified in MiB. tasks     list    List of tasks.
 Entries must be tasks, see below.
                   Tasks are executed in the order specified. services  list    List of external services provided by this VM.